konker/site-o-matic/DESIGN.md

   - Current limitations with CDK:
     - Cannot create user resource and give it bucket permissions (DomainPublisher)
     - Cannot create access key for user and store it in SecureString SSM param
+      - Workaround in code and by splitting into two separate stack deployments per site
+        - Clunky: 2 deployments, access key secret exposed as cloudformation outputs
 - Add `config` echo param, like context/facts

 ### Pipeline reboot?